Students should be able to:

 "Ok, Bob Loblaw.
 I trust you on one condition: you must provide me this secret password every time we do business."

 And the server gives Bob a token that has encoded all of Bob's information and permission levels.
 Bob can now use this token as a "keycard" to send and receive data from the server.

-This token-based authentication flow is also what's used in OAuth implementations.
+This token-based authentication flow is what is used in implementations of JSON web tokens.
 In fact, some OAuth service providers like Auth0 use JSON Web Tokens in their implementation.

 We've now learned about a couple different authentication mechanisms for working with APIs.
 Take a moment to read the following blog post on the differences between each of them and their best use cases:API Keys vs. OAuth Tokens vs. JSON Web Tokens